 The exploitation of animals by the current human population is so extensive that we have also resorted to adding ground fish to their feed, seeing as roughly half of every grain that we reap is not enough to sustain the industry.
 This is obviously the main factor when considering why humanity is depleting the number of fish species in our oceans.
 The Earth was never meant to sustain the billions of animals that we slaughter each year.
 It simply can not cater to so many meat and dairy consuming human beings.
 We are condemning our grandchildren to a gruesome future through our inability to see reality and change for the sake of human posterity.

 We can not rely on lawmakers to do the right thing on their own.
 Corruption is rampant at the legislative level in most nations, no less, if not more so, in the United States.
 Everything is based on consumerism/corporate structure, the majority of which, is connected to animal agriculture, energy companies and obviously, banking conglomerates.
 The “powers that be” expend a great deal of resources making sure that people either do not know, or do not care.
 Money has become the basis for humanity’s moral structure.
 It is more important than life, itself.
 It doesn’t matter if 18,000 human children starve to death each day, how many animals are tortured, how many people are exploited or how much of the planet is irreparably damaged by animal agriculture through deforestation, so long as the bottom line is nice and healthy.
 Citizens must alter the way that they live their own lives, stand up together and enact a demand for positive changes on a national, as well as global scale.

 Below, are but a few frightening statistics released by the United Nations, National Agricultural Statistics Service, United States Department of Agriculture, American Heart Association and the Human Rights Watch.
-Thanks to Skylar Jordan for helping to compile some of them.

 Human rights/food distribution statistics: